Kinetic Flat-Histogram Simulations of Non-Equilibrium Stochastic Processes with Continuous and Discontinuous Phase Transitions: Continuous Phase Transitions

 \subsection{First Schlögl Model}

 The first Schlögl model~\cite{Schlogl-1972, Grassberger-1981} was introduced as a prototype of an open chemical reactive system exhibiting a continuous phase transition.
-It describes chemical reactions in rarefied gases with external particle sources, displaying a continuous non-equilibrium phase transition in the DP universality class.
-In the mean-field (one-site) regime, the reaction channels for the first Schlögl model are
+It describes chemical reactions in rarefied gases with external particle sources and displays a continuous non-equilibrium phase transition in the directed percolation (DP) universality class.
+In the mean-field (one-site) regime, the reaction channels for the first Schlögl model are written as

-which are combined with external sources and sinks of particles $B$ and $C$ that keep their concentrations constant in time, where $\rho=N_A/N$, $b = N_B/N$, $c = N_C/N$, and $N$ is the system size ($b$ and $c$ are constants).
-The dynamics is entirely described by the concentration $\rho$ of $A$ particles.
+which are combined with external sources and sinks for particles $B$ and $C$ that keep their concentrations constant in time, where $\rho=N_A/N$, $b = N_B/N$, $c = N_C/N$, and $N$ is the system size ($b$ and $c$ are constants).
+The dynamics are entirely described by the concentration $\rho$ of $A$ particles.

-The concentration of $A$ particles obeys the following time-evolution equation:
+The concentration of $A$ particles obeys the following time-evolution equation

 where we set $k_1b=1$, $k_2=1$, and $k_3=k_2\lambda$.
 The system exhibits a continuous active-absorbing phase transition for $k_4=0$ as the control parameter $\lambda$ increases.
-Eq.~(\ref{evolution-schlogl1}), with our settings, predicts the threshold $\lambda_c=1$.
+Eq.~(\ref{evolution-schlogl1}), with these settings, predicts the threshold $\lambda_c=1$.
 For $k_4 \ne 0$, there is no transition driven by the control parameter $\lambda$.

-Results for the stationary distribution $P(\rho,\lambda)$ obtained using the kinetic flat-histogram algorithm are shown in Fig.~(\ref{results-schlogl1}).
-We note that the critical $P(\rho,\lambda_c)$ approaches the absorbing state with a vanishing derivative, as seen for the CP.
-As in the active-absorbing phase transition of the CP, we obtain a continuous Shannon entropy.
+Fig.~\ref{results-schlogl1} shows the stationary distribution $P(\rho,\lambda)$ obtained using the kinetic flat-histogram algorithm.
+The critical distribution $P(\rho,\lambda_c)$ approaches the absorbing state with a vanishing derivative, similar to the behavior observed for the contact process.
+As in the active-absorbing phase transition of the contact process, the Shannon entropy remains continuous.